bhecquet/qualityBoard/README.md

 				**  Modification  **
 				********************

+##Global configuration

 	To modify the project you want informations about, you will have to modify on the document "packages\Quality\dashboard\QualityDashboard.json" the project in each config.

 	Be sure you entered the right name for each config.

+##Authetication

+	In the "globalAuth.json" file at the root of the project, be sure you add your username and password for each server.

+##Jira Widget

+	In this widget, you may choose a version you want informations on.
+In the "QualityDashboard.json" file, you can write the name of the version in the "jiraVersionFilter" parameter.

+	By default, the parameter is 'none' : it means that all issues will be shown.

 				********************